Who Increases Emergency Department Use? New Insights from the Oregon Health Insurance Experiment: Introduction

 \section{Introduction}

-The finding that Medicaid increased emergency department (ED) utilization in the 2008 Oregon Health Experiment drew widespread national attention \cite{taubman2014medicaid}.
-Conventional economic theory suggests that insurance coverage increases access to primary care services and reduces the likelihood of needing ED care.
-One likely explanation for why Medicaid increased ED use in Oregon is newly insured people face a lower out-of-pocket cost \citep{sommers2017health}.
-However, the positive effect of Medicaid on ED use in Oregon contradicted previous evidence from the 2006 Massachusetts health insurance reform where coverage decreased ED utilization \cite{chen2011perspective,miller2012effect}.
-Subsequent quasi-experimental studies also find that state Medicaid expansions in Kentucky and Arkansas reduced ED visits \cite{sommers2016changes}.
-Despite the mixed evidence, moral hazard in ED utilization remains a crucial consideration in health insurance expansions because of the continued rise in ED visits, the declining number of emergency departments, and the effects of ED crowding on health \citep{tang2010trends, moore2020costs,woodworth2020swamped}.
+The finding that Medicaid increased emergency department (ED) utilization in the 2008 Oregon Health Insurance Experiment drew widespread national attention \cite{taubman2014medicaid}.
+Economic theory predicts that health insurance coverage reduces the out-of-pocket cost of care, leading to increased ED use.
+However, Medicaid may reduce ED use if people substitute primary care services for ED visits \citep{sommers2017health}.
+Empirically, the positive effect of Medicaid on ED use in Oregon contradicts most quasi-experimental studies that find a reduction in ED utilization following health insurance expansions \cite{chen2011perspective,miller2012effect,sommers2016changes,chou2020medicaid,giannouchos2022association}.\footnote{\citet{garthwaite2019all} is a notable exception that finds that the Affordable Care Act's Medicaid expansion increased ED use for ``deferrable'' conditions.} Recently, \citet{kowalski2021reconciling} attempts to reconcile the contradictory findings in the Oregon experiment and the Massachusetts reform.
+Nonetheless, the effect of Medicaid on ED use, especially for non-urgent conditions, remains a crucial consideration in health insurance expansions because of the continued rise in ED visits, the declining number of emergency departments, and the effects of ED crowding on health \citep{tang2010trends, moore2020costs,woodworth2020swamped,sabbatini2022medicaid}.